enumivo/bitshares-ui/README.md

 ## Testnet
 By default bitshares-ui connects to the live BitShares network, but it's very easy to switch it to the testnet run by Xeroc.
 To do so, open the UI in a browser, go to Settings, then under Access, select the *Public Testnet Server* in the dropdown menu.
 You should also change the faucet if you need to create an account, the testnet faucet address is https://testnet.bitshares.eu.

-The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test BTS.
+The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test EON.

 ![image](https://cloud.githubusercontent.com/assets/6890015/22055747/f8e15e68-dd5c-11e6-84cd-692749b578d8.png)